-the variation in incentives.
+In this paper we hypothesize that replacing a short-term contract with a long-term one affects agents' incentives to carry out observable and unobservable investments with a measurable impact on agents' performance across various productivity margins.
+The incentives effects are easier to assess when they stem from some exogenous change in incentives structure.
+In such a case there is no selection bias due to endogenous contract duration choice because the same people successively face different contracts and hence any resulting change in behavior can safely be attributed to the variation in incentives.
 A potential limitation of this kind of analysis is that the change in the incentive structure may fail to be truly exogenous.
 This is especially the case for firms which are supposed to adopt optimal contracts.
-If the switch from short-term to longterm contracts indicates that for some reason short-term contracts were optimal before the change but ceased to be optimal by the time the change has been implemented, then a direct regression will provide biased estimates, at least to the extent that the factors affecting the efficiency of short-term contracts had an impact on growers' investments and productivity (Chiappori and Salanié (2003)).
+If the switch from short-term to long-term contracts indicates that for some reason short-term contracts were optimal before the change but ceased to be optimal by the time the change has been implemented, then a direct regression will provide biased estimates, at least to the extent that the factors affecting the efficiency of short-term contracts had an impact on growers' investments and productivity (Chiappori and Salanié, 2003).
 The main objective of this paper, however, is not to explain what caused the contract to switch from short-term to long-term, as various smaller changes in the contract's payment mechanism have been rather frequent throughout the period covered by the data, and therefore difficult to explain.
 Consequently, we make no claims about the optimality of contracts either before or after the switch.
 Acknowledging the reality that in actual business environments inefficient contracts could exist, we argue that the observed contract changed in a response to exogenous change in the regulatory environment and analyze its effect on growers incentives.

 Long-term contracts have certain advantages and disadvantages over short-term contracts.
 First, long-term contracts provide better incentives for non-observable investments.
-This result can be deduced from the property rights theory of the firm (Grossman and Hart 1986; Hart and Moore, 1990; and Hart, 1995).
-This theory takes the incompleteness of contracts and the existence of ex-post quasi rents to continuing an existing relationship (due to turnover costs and asset specificity) as critical to understanding the problem of under-investment.
-The theory then focuses on how ownership of physical assets, which confers residual rights of control over these assets alters the efficiency of trading relationships (Whinston, 2003).
-Second, long-term contracts can be used to smooth consumption and reduce risk when the agents has no access to credit markets.
-This result follows from the repeated moral hazard models where long-term contracts which allowed for delayed retaliation tend to be more efficient (Chiappori et al., 1994).
-Finally, long-term contracts involve lower transaction costs because they need to be agreed upon less frequently (e.g., Bandiera, 2007).
+This result can be deduced from the property rights theory of the firm (Grossman and Hart 1986; Hart and Moore, 1988, 1990; and Hart, 1995).
+This theory takes the incompleteness of contracts and the existence of ex-post quasi rents to continuing an existing relationship (due to turn-over costs and asset specificity) as critical to understanding the problem of underinvestment (hold-up).
+The theory then focuses on how ownership of physical assets, which confers residual rights of control over these assets alters the efficiency of trading relationships (Whinston, 2003).1 Second, long-term contracts can be used to smooth consumption and reduce risk when the agents has no access to credit markets.
+This result follows from the repeated moral hazard models where long-term contracts which allowed for delayed retaliation tend to be more efficient (Chiappori et al., 1994).2 Finally, long-term contracts involve